Is Bitcoin mining still profitable in 2026? Mining vs. buying BTC in Switzerland

 Don't want to buy a mining rig?
 Check out an easier way to get BTC

-Bitcoin mining requires cheap energy, equipment, cooling, maintenance, and constant cost control.
-If you simply want to buy BTC with cash in Switzerland, check the Rothbard location map and the current status of the Bitcoin ATMs before you visit.
+Bitcoin mining requires low-cost electricity, hardware, cooling, servicing, and continuous cost control.
+If you just want to buy BTC with cash in Switzerland, check the Rothbard location map and the current status of the Bitcoin ATMs before you visit.

 When is it worth mining BTC, and when is it better to buy Bitcoin?